Tokens for nothing and your (cognitive) chips for free

 I. Intelligence & Quotes: All this speed is an illusion.

-Something poetic in prompting LMs to assist with this task.
-No shade to Cruyff, but I like H. Jackson Brown’s best –
+Something poetic in prompting LMs to find analogies to this.
+No shade to Cruyff, but H. Jackson Brown’s is best –

 Opportunity dances with those already on the dance floor.